nebul4ck/devops-engineer/docker/resources/docs/question_of_exam.md

 ```
 107. What kind of volume is useful for sharing transient data between two containers running on a pod?
 ```
 emptyDir.
 This directory will be tied to the lifecycle of the pod.
 ```
 108. What command will show you the details of all ConfigMaps?
 ```
 $ kubectl get cm
 ```
-109. What does the command ‘kubectl get deployments -l tier=frontend’ do?
+109. What does the command 'kubectl get deployments -l tier=frontend' do?
 ```
 It lists all deployements with label: tier: frontend
 ```
 110. True or False?
 A ConfigMap can be loaded through a volume?
 ```
 True.
 In the pod .yaml file, specify spec.volumes and spec.spec.containers.volumeMounts to point to the appropriate ConfigMap
 ```
 111. True or False?
 Information stored as a Secret is available to pods on all nodes whether the pod requests it or not.
 ```
 False.
 The pod has to specifically request the Secret.
 This reduces the risk of an attacker getting access to the information contained in a secret.
 ```
 112. Which of the following is a cluster-wide storage unit provisioned by an administrator and has a lifecycle independent of pods?
 ```
 PersistentVolume.
-(A pod uses a PersistentVolumeClaim to connect to the persistent volume.)
+A pod uses a PersistentVolumeClaim to connect to the persistent volume.
 ```
 113. What flag in the yaml file will deny a container the ability to write to a volume?
 ```